 - Consult with the high school to get a good understanding of what support services or special help the student is receiving.

 - Make sure students have a good understanding of their disability.
 They should know and be able to articulate their strengths and what accommodations work best for them.

 - Make sure it is the student's choice to attend college.
 The most successful college students are those who have high motivation and a good understanding of their particular strengths and weaknesses.
 They understand that it may be harder and take more time to manage college-level work.
 They are committed to spend that extra time studying and to request and use appropriate accommodations when needed.

 - Make sure all testing is up-to-date.
 Testing may be done periodically during high school to update students' service needs.
-Although formal re-assessment processes are not required as part of a special education re-evaluation, we recommended that you request a complete re-assessment during your junior or senior year of high school.
+Although formal re-assessment processes are not required as part of a special education re-evaluation, we recommend that you request a complete re-assessment during your junior or senior year of high school.
 At the postsecondary level, it is the student's responsibility to provide documentation of their disability and a need for accommodations at the college level.
 Most colleges do not have the facilities or the personnel to conduct such testing.
 If testing information is current, the college may be able to use test results obtained while the student was in high school for decisions regarding programming and accommodations, thus saving the cost of a private evaluation.
 Current documentation of the student's disability, resulting functional limitations, and appropriate accommodations will be needed by the college before accommodations can be provided.

 - Obtain all special education evaluation reports and copies of your most recent IEP before high school graduation.
 Colleges, as well as vocational rehabilitation offices, request these records to assist in providing special services to students.